xiaoyuvax/bflata/README.md

 ## Demo project

 [ObjectPoolReuseCaseDemo](https://github.com/xiaoyuvax/ObjectPoolReuseCaseDemo) is a simple C# project with one Project Reference and one Nuget Package reference, and is minimum for demonstrating how BFlata works with BFlat.

+> Note:It is important to disable `<ImplicitUsings>` in .csproject file,
+> and make sure all necessary namespaces are imported, especially `using
+> System;` if you are building with `--stdlib Dotnet` option of bflat.

 Following command build the project in default Flat mode(i.e. code files and references of underlying projects are to be merged and built together), and a build.cmd script file will also be genreated (always for Flat mode, for it's a workaround to solve arguments too long problem) .